© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2025

 • Other (such as: blogs, issue trackers, etc.)

-LG 4-2: Know requirements for documentation tools and artifacts
+LG 4-2: Define requirements for documentation tools and artifacts

 Software architects know how tools can support them in various activities related to architecture documentation.